WasmEdge/WasmEdge/docs/book/en/src/sdk/go/0.11.2/ref.md

     executor.Release()
     stat.Release()
     store.Release()
+    mod.Release()
     ```

-3. Invoke functions
+4. Invoke functions

-    As the same as function invocation via the `VM` object, developers can invoke the functions of the instantiated or registered modules.
-    The APIs, `(*Executor).Invoke` and `(*Executor).InvokeRegistered`, are similar as the APIs of the `VM` object.
+    After registering or instantiating and get the result `Module` instance, developers can retrieve the exported `Function` instances from the `Module` instance for invocation.
+    For the details about the `Module` instances APIs, please refer to the [Instances](#instances).
-    Please refer to the [VM context workflows](#wasm-execution-example-with-vm-object) for details.
+    Please refer to the [example above](#wasm-execution-example-step-by-step) for the `Function` instance invocation with the `(*Executor).Invoke` API.

 ### AST Module